Nigerian Student Association performing at the 14th annual Black History Extravaganza!

-The Afrikan Diaspora Community provides students with opportunities to be immersed in Afrikan culture at UCLA and beyond.
-Living in this community allows students with similar interests to create lifelong friendships, partake in programming and dialogue that is mindful of issues surrounding Afrikan culture, and provides students with opportunities to be involved in the Los Angeles community.
+The Afrikan Diaspora Community provides students with opportunities to be immersed in Afrikan cultureat UCLA and beyond.
+This community allows students with similar interests to create lifelong friendships, partake in programming and dialogue that is mindful of issues surrounding Afrikan culture, and provides students with opportunities to be involved in the Los Angeles community.

 All students, regardless of cultural heritage or major, are invited to join in on the rich exploration of Afrikan culture.